kenlabs/metaverse-school/docs/primitives/Storage - The Cornerstone of the Metaverse Ecosystem.md

 ---
-title: IPFS & Filecoin - The Cornerstone of the Metaverse Ecosystem
+title: Storage - The Cornerstone of the Metaverse Ecosystem
-description: IPFS & Filecoin - The Cornerstone of the Metaverse Ecosystem
+description: Storage - The Cornerstone of the Metaverse Ecosystem
 ---

-# IPFS & Filecoin - The Cornerstone of the Metaverse Ecosystem
+# Storage - The Cornerstone of the Metaverse Ecosystem

 The COVID-19 pandemic has prompted many people to shift their social, entertainment, and even dining, shopping,work and other activities from the real world to online execution.
 The boundary between the real world and the virtual world is gradually blurred, and the era of metaverse is quietly coming.
 The maturity of blockchain technology has provided the metaverse with core technologies such as computing, storage and network, while the maturity of DeFi economic model has brought new innovative and open value carriers like cryptocurrency and NFT to the metaverse.